 Julie enjoys jewelry making, old episodes of Barney Miller, and Danish food and culture.
 She also enjoys listening to jazz, Over the Rhine, and the local music scene in Sioux Falls.

 Julie attended school in Viborg, SD before receiving her Bachelor's Degree in Music - Liberal Arts from Augustana.
-In addition to her work at Asbury, Julie works as a piano instructor, as accompanist for Lutheran High Choir & collegiate juries. and previously worked at K&M Music and World Market.
-Julie is also currently serving as an EA in the Special Education department at Cleveland Elementary.
+In addition to her work at Asbury, Julie works as a piano instructor is also currently serving as an EA at Washington.